-In no circumstance will a student be allowed to receive a degree or receive a Certificate of Dean if written work necessary for graduation has not been completed and a grade submitted.
-Students intending to graduate should realize that an extension of the due date for written work may delay graduation or prevent them from sitting for the bar examination.
+In no circumstance will a student be allowed to receive a degree or receive a Certificate of Dean if written work necessary for graduation has not been submitted by the timeline indicated above.
+Students intending to graduate should realize that not meeting the deadline described in the "Due Dates for Written Work" section, supra will delay graduation or will prevent them from sitting for the next bar examination.

 The Registrar cannot make certification of graduation unless all requirements have been completed by the deadline of the jurisdiction to which the student is applying.
-For instance, students taking summer courses cannot be certified for the Florida Bar that summer unless they have otherwise already met the graduation requirements.
+For example, students taking summer courses cannot be certified for the July Bar Examination unless they have otherwise already met the graduation requirements.
+In general, a student taking credits in the summer session will not be certified to sit for the Bar Examination in July.

-Accordingly, graduating students must ensure that all graduation requirements have been met by the end of the semester and not later than two weeks prior to the Bar Examination in the case of the Florida Bar.
-Other jurisdictions have varying deadlines.
+Accordingly, graduating students must ensure that all graduation requirements have been met by the end of the semester.
 Students are expected to familiarize themselves with the requirements of the Bar to which they have applied.